Patience (After Sebald) (soundtrack): Concepts

 Richardson analyzed Schubert's works as representing "frozen world[s]" and wrote that "Kirby responds in kind, crafting [a film soundtrack] that hints at the season's chill with characteristic complexity and ambiguity."
 In the music for Patience (After Sebald), there is more tension in what Will Ryan of Beats per Minute described as the "space between the origins of Kirby’s source material and the place – nearly three-quarters of a century later – we’re now hearing it."
 The record used for making the score is in the public domain, which Mugwump suggested was a commentary of the problems of media ownership during a period of illegal downloading.
 Kirby himself described the soundtrack as "a lot more of a winter album, a lot darker," while Gee explained that the music executes a "gritty, dusty, destroyed universe," which represents "Sebald's images of dust falling, particles and granularity."
 Cronk theorized that the music regards Kirby's fear of how civilization will work in the future, as it is "grounded in a more contemporary milieu than [other works of the project] even as it continually portends the demise of an unidentified civilization."
 Richardson wrote that the soundtrack's voice parts "reinforce the feeling of collapsing into something, the howls, that could stand in for pain or ecstasy, suggest that something will never be the same."

 Critical reception

+Patience (After Sebald) was met with critical acclaim.
 The score for Patience (After Sebald) was awarded by magazine Chart Attack as one of the top ten "Great Soundtracks by Independent Artists," where the magazine labeled it as "probably the closest you’ll ever get to hearing what dementia sounds like without actually losing your mind."
 Self-titled magazine called the music "a magical instance of mood manipulation," which was impressive given the type of sounds Kirby worked with that would've otherwise resulted in a "monotonous listen."
 Describing the music as "conceptually and emotionally satisfying," Phares opined that the score "succeeds as beautifully evocative music to accompany the documentary, as another distinctive entry in Kirby's Caretaker discography and as an inspired blending of different works that makes its own statement."